 About us

-Sustainable Newport Shropshire is a group of residents from Newport and the surrounding villages concerned about plastics, pollution, climate change, fossil fuel dependency and how to live more sustainably – in line with the United Nations Sustainable Development Goals.
+Sustainable Newport Shropshire is a group of volunteers from Newport and the surrounding villages concerned about plastics, pollution, climate change, fossil fuel dependency and how to live more sustainably – in line with the United Nations Sustainable Development Goals.
 Our aim is to increase awareness of the impact we have on our world and help businesses and residents find ways to reduce their impact.
-If we all find just one thing to change it will start to create a ripple effect.
+If we all find just one thing to change we can amplify our ripples of change to help achieve the goals.

 From “Newport 21” to “Sustainable Newport”